therolfe/Python/README.md

 # Python
 A collection of Machine Learning examples using python - This is a work in progress and is being updated on a regular basis - Last updated on 14 July.

 For this collection of examples I have chosen to use local Irish datasets for analysis whenever possible.
-I have created this repository so that I can demonstrate my abilities in the areas of Machine Learning, Graphing and Data Analysis using Python.
+I also will not use the standard classic teaching examples as these have been well documented online todate.
+I have created this repository so that I can demonstrate my abilities in the areas of Machine Learning, Charting, Data Analysis amd minipulation using Python.

 <B>Posted Notebooks</B><br><br>
 • <a href='https://github.com/therolfe/Python/blob/master/Linear%20Regression%20in%20Python.ipynb'>Linear Regression - Predicting a persons probable weight based on thier height</a><br>